dotmain/WebSynthesis/README.md

 ### For demo purpose only - NOT FOR COMMERCIAL USE -

-For commercial intelligent and thinking machine non entertainment purpose licenses, thinking machine and thinking web synthesis licenses, inteligent machine engineering or congitive and synthetic intelligence consulting, please contact me. discord: .gg/qEaspkC
+For commercial intelligent and thinking machine non entertainment purpose licenses, thinking machine and thinking web synthesis licenses, inteligent machine engineering or congitive and synthetic intelligence consulting, please contact me. discord: .gg/qEaspkC intelligent and thinking machines, along with thinking web functionality are a mainvolume protected intelectual property.
+™

 Build info: Linux 20.04, arm64, 64bit